James Nieh, Principal Investigator

 behavior.
 Daren graduated from UCSD in 2009 with a B.S. in Ecology,

 Behavior and Evolution and received his Master's in Biology in 2011.
-He is now looking at how Nosema infection affects the development of honey bee larvae.
+He also studied how Nosema infection affects the development of honey bee larvae.

 Meg Eckles, PhD